phiradd/OctoPrint-USBkeyControl/README.md

 # OctoPrint-USBkeyControl
 forked from pkElectronics/OctoPrint-Octoremote

+No substantial changes from Octoremote have been made yet!

 ## Work in Progress!
 Use with care ##

 Octoremote is a system to control serveral functions of your printer with a simple press of a button.
 Control the axis movement, manual extrusion and homing without the need of navigating through the printer menu or opening the Octopi GUI in your browser.